Back to Journal

 The ROI

-Phase 1 costs roughly 2K to 5K.
-It ensures
+Phase 1 costs ~$2K-$5K.
+It ensures:

-- -Accurate automation 92 percent vs 60 percent
+- -Accurate automation (92% vs 60%)

 - -Team trust in the system

-- -Real ROI not theory
+- -Real ROI (not theory)

-- -Long term sustainability
+- -Long-term sustainability

-That is why Phase 1 is non negotiable.
+That's why Phase 1 is non-negotiable.

 Phase 1researchknowledge captureRAPID